-Our staff size (four academic staff, three teaching fellows, one lettore ministeriale di ruolo) and its composition (the majority of us are Italian) make it possible for us to offer a great diversity in both content courses and language teaching provision whilst retaining an informal, personal approach in both lectures and tutorial classes.
+Our staff size and composition of our unit (three academic staff, two teaching fellows, one lettore ministeriale di ruolo) make it possible for us to offer a great diversity in both content courses and language teaching provision whilst retaining an informal, personal approach in both lectures and tutorial classes.

 At Edinburgh Italian can studied at all levels, from beginners to advanced, both as a single and joint honours subject, or as an outside subject in the sub-honours years, for either full or half course credits.
 There are no subject specific qualification requirements to join us.